Skip to content

 Dr. Roseann Capanna-Hodge

-With autoimmune encephalitis (AE), the onset can be gradual.
-One 2017 survey of parents of children with PANS/PANDAS found that 8% had a gradual onset, and 87% experienced at least one additional episode beyond the presenting episode (Calaprice et al., 2017).
+Be a parent detective and keep a log of these symptoms, triggers and when and how often they occur.
+A 2017 survey of parents of children with PANS/PANDAS found that 8% had a gradual onset, and 87% experienced at least one additional episode beyond the presenting episode (Calaprice et al., 2017).

 Lab Test for PANS / PANDAS Diagnosis

-PANDAS disease, PANS, and AE diagnoses are made after a clinical interview and exam.
 No single test, not even the rapid strep tests, can diagnose these conditions.
 Lab work can provide useful information about what infections and toxins are present and what nutrients are missing.
+These test results can help a provider put the pieces of the puzzle together.

 I recommend specific tests that give us information about issues or weaknesses that can be addressed.
-A blood test that checks for strep infection is important because strep may be missed on a swab test and delay treatment.

 It is important to run lab work to look at the following:

-• Lyme disease
+• Lyme Disease

-• herpes 6, Coxsackie
+• Herpes 6, Coxsackie

 • COVID